Sirop de Liège

 Sirop de Liège (French for Liège syrup, Luikse siroop in Flemish) is a Belgian jam or jelly-like spread.
 Apple and pear are principally used, often with dates: other fruit such as apricot can be used as well.
 Sugar and other sweeteners are not normally needed.

 Cored fruit is cooked slowly until it falls apart, releasing the pectin from the skin.
 The compote is then pushed through a passoir, removing the skin, and breaking the fruit into mush.
 It is then reduced by slow cooking over several hours until the pectin sets, in the same way jam is, then tested by dropping a test piece into cold water.
 Typically, 6–8 kg of fruit produce 1 kg of syrup.
+The slow cooking process is essential; one guide says that cooking down 12.5 U.S.gal should take about 10 hours.

 Sirop de Liège, as its name would suggest, comes from the Liège region of Belgium, which roughly corresponds to the modern Liège Province.
 Many syrup makers were historically found there, though today syrup makers are primarily concentrated in the Pays de Herve region in the northeast of the province.
 The largest producer is Meurens in the Aubel municipality, producing two thousand tonnes of it per year under the trademark Vrai Sirop de Liège/Echte Luikse stroop.
 The area is rich in smaller producers including Charlier in Henri-Chapelle, or Delvaux in Horion-Hozémont.